snek-at/jaen/README.md

 #### ChoiceField

-The ChoiceField allows you to build React-Components and let the adimistrator of the page decide which of the components to display.
-You can achieve this by either providing a popover in which the options can be decided or you can return null in the popover and add an onClick to your component for usecases in which all the choices are always displayed or for a boolean like behaviour.
+The ChoiceField allows you to build React-Components and let the administrator of the page decide which of the components to display.
+You can achieve this by either providing a popover in which the options can be decided or you can return null in the popover and add an onClick to your component for use-cases in which all the choices are always displayed or for a boolean like behaviour.

 ```javascript
 import {fields, JaenTemplate} from '@snek-at/jaen-pages'